voidstar240/aircraft-sim/README.md

     $ make

 ### Windows
-Open the solution file `AricraftSim.sln` in Visual Studio.
+Open the solution file `AircraftSim.sln` in Visual Studio.
 Build the project from Visual Studio.

 ## Build Types